Court: U.S. Court of Appeals for the Ninth Circuit

 Date Filed: Sept.
 2, 2020

 Update: On Oct.
 9, a three-judge panel on the U.S. Court of Appeals for the Ninth Circuit reinstated an injunction barring federal agents from targeting journalists for assault and arrest during protests while the Circuit considers the government’s appeal.
+The Reporters Committee and 60 news media organizations filed another friend-of-the-court brief in this case with the Ninth Circuit on Nov.
+23 in support of the injunction.
+The brief argues that dispersal orders must be narrowly tailored to accommodate newsgathering and cannot constitutionally be applied to journalists who have not committed an unlawful act other than failure to disperse.

 Background: In June, a class-action lawsuit was filed on behalf of journalists targeted by law enforcement while covering Black Lives Matter protests in Portland, Oregon.
 The lawsuit, filed against the city of Portland, the U.S. Department of Homeland Security, and the U.S. Marshals Service, specifically accused law enforcement of “intentionally and indiscriminately attacking neutral members of the press and legal observers.”